anantdhok/Cab-Booking-System-API/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Please follow the given instructions for setting up this project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy check code tab and run following commands to get started.

 ### Prerequisites